HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/cp-02/index.md

 4. Addresses maintaining essential mission and business functions despite a system disruption, compromise, or failure; <br />
 5. Addresses eventual, full system restoration without deterioration of the controls originally planned and implemented;<br />
 6. Addresses the sharing of contingency information; and<br />
-7. Is reviewed and approved by [Assignment: organization-defined personnel or roles];
+7. Is reviewed and approved by [[at a minimum, the System Owner (SO), Information System Security Officer (ISSO), and Contingency Plan Coordinator (CPC)];

 b.
-Distribute copies of the contingency plan to [Assignment: organization-defined key contingency personnel (identified by name and/or by role) and organizational elements];
+Distribute copies of the contingency plan to [at a minimum, the System Owner, system/network administrators, database administrators, Contingency Plan Coordinators, and other personnel with contingency plan responsibilities [(as designated by the SO) and organizations with support functions in the plan];

 c.
 Coordinate contingency planning activities with incident handling activities;

 d.
-Review the contingency plan for the system [Assignment: organization-defined frequency];
+Review the contingency plan for the system [at least every 365 days or when a major change has occurred to the information system];

 e.
 Update the contingency plan to address changes to the organization, system, or environment of operation and problems encountered during contingency plan implementation, execution, or testing;

 f.
-Communicate contingency plan changes to [Assignment: organization-defined key contingency personnel (identified by name and/or by role) and organizational elements];
+Communicate contingency plan changes to [at a minimum, the System Owner, system/network administrators, database administrators, Contingency Plan Coordinators, and other personnel with contingency plan responsibilities (as designated by the SO) and organizations with support functions in the plan];

 g.
 Incorporate lessons learned from contingency plan testing, training, or actual contingency activities into contingency testing and training; and